 You need to be clear on your rules for both one-on-one coaching and group coaching situations and be willing to enforce them.

-So if you have something you want to teach, or if you’re a coach and just want to figure out what to offer, then the Micro Offers Workshop might be exactly what you need.
+If you have something you want to teach, or if you're a coach and just want to figure out what to offer, then The Digital Business Lab might be exactly what you need.

-Inside I cover workshops and bootcamps, mini courses, and how to create a strategy in your business.
-You will learn tried and tested methods on how to set up each offer, create it, make decisions about what you want to do, plus how to sell it.
-I also dive deeper into how to actually identify the customer piece and what that looks like per offer.
-It’s one of my favourite workshops and I hope to see you there!
+Inside I cover entrepreneur mindset, workshops and bootcamps, mini courses, and how to create a strategy in your business.
+You will learn tried and tested methods on how to set up your offers, create them, make decisions about what you need to do, plus how to sell your offers.

 Identify your 3 layers of customers: